kevinolega/callcentertrainingtips/6wel/bonus/6web-confident.md

 I also know that I have a 95% failure rate.

-That means, I fully expect to get rejected at 19 of the 20 companies that I'm visiting.
+That means I fully expect to get rejected at 19 of the 20 companies that I'm visiting.

-### Depending on Luck Leads to Disappointment...
+### Depending on Luck Leads to Disappointment

 I tell myself that when I'm looking for work.